 - We use lean manufacturing to boost efficiency and speed time to ramp

-- We have the capacity and flexibility to supply 10 or 10,000 spectrometers a year
+- We have the capacity and flexibility to supply 10 spectrometers or 10,000 spectrometers a year

-A product’s journey never ends with volume production, and what happens afterwards is the true test of partnership.
+A product’s journey never ends with volume production, and what happens afterward is the true test of partnership.
 Let’s consider some possible scenarios:

 Small changes in software or mechanics can sometimes have a big impact on product performance.
 When this happens, we respond quickly to help you troubleshoot and resolve problems.